ZhangAoCanada/RADDet/README.md

 ## NOTICE

 - Our paper is accepted by 2021 18th Conference on Robots and Vision (CRV).
-To read the paper, see [arXiv preprint](http://arxiv.org/abs/2105.00363) or [CRV Conference Version](https://conferences.computer.org/crvpub/pdfs/CRV2021-5lxYQfbyitLOxSuj2m30dr/141300a095/141300a095.pdf).
+To read the paper, see [arXiv preprint](http://arxiv.org/abs/2105.00363) or [IEEE Version](https://ieeexplore.ieee.org/document/9469418) or [CRV Conference Version](https://conferences.computer.org/crvpub/pdfs/CRV2021-5lxYQfbyitLOxSuj2m30dr/141300a095/141300a095.pdf).

 - Announcement: we are still trying different backbone layers.
 Therefore, the current backbone layers may vary from the original implementations.